 Skip to content

-After the civil war in Algeria (1991-2001), the government implemented a national demobilization and disarmament programme that pardoned armed fighters if they voluntarily laid down their weapons.[1]
-Numerous reports also noted that since the beginning of the conflict in Libya, Algeria experienced a significant proliferation of weapons and ammunition from Libya[2] and the Algerian authorities regularly seize weapons and ammunition illegally owned by non-state armed groups, mostly in the zones bordering Libya, Niger, and Mali.[3]
+After the civil war in Algeria (1991–2001), the government implemented a national demobilisation and disarmament programme, which pardoned armed fighters who voluntarily laid down their weapons.1 Numerous reports also state that, since the beginning of the conflict in Libya, Algeria has experienced a significant proliferation of weapons and ammunition from Libya,2 and that the Algerian authorities regularly seize weapons and ammunition illegally owned by non-state armed groups – mostly in the areas bordering Libya, Niger and Mali.3

-In terms of Weapons and Ammunition Management, Algeria implemented a national legal framework on the possession and use of weapons and ammunition.
-It is also reported that the Algerian National Popular Army (ANP) notably conducts ammunition disposal activities.[4]
+In terms of weapons and ammunition management, Algeria implemented a national legal framework on the possession and use of weapons and ammunition.
+The Algerian National Popular Army (ANP) also notably conducts ammunition disposal activities.4

 Launch the country dashboard